nomadjimbob/mikio/README.md

 ## Include Images

-The following images can be used to replace content in the theme.
-Images can be in the root of the theme or in the namespace.
+The following images can be used to replace content in the template.
+Images can be in the root of the template or in the namespace.
 Images can be either png, jpg, gif or svg.

   * `logo` : site logo in the navbar
   * `breadcrumb-prefix` breadcrumb prefix